Aldaviva/Fail2Ban4Win/Readme.md

 1. Fail2Ban4Win keeps track of how many times each subnet has triggered auth failures over the last 24 hours.
 1. When a given subnet has failed to authenticate 10 times in the last 24 hours, a Windows Firewall rule is created to block incoming traffic from that subnet on all ports.
 1. After being banned for 1 day, the firewall rule is deleted and the subnet is allowed to fail 10 more times before being banned a second time.
-1. Each time a subnet is repeatedly banned, the ban duration increases by 1 day, up to a maximum of a four day ban, after which each subsequent ban will always be 4 days.
+1. Each time a subnet is repeatedly banned, the ban duration increases by 1 day, up to a maximum of a 4 day ban, after which each subsequent ban will always be 4 days.
 1. When Fail2Ban4Win restarts, it deletes all firewall rules it created and starts from scratch.
 This allows it to fail open and avoids persisting the failure history.

 You can [customize](#configuration) most of the above specifics.